• Home

 Our Story

-The work we do at Mission Vision Project (MVP) is built on a long history of unity and collaboration.
-Over the last fifteen years, many of my physician colleagues and I recognized the need to do more to support the pipeline of underrepresented minorities (URM) students successfully entering medicine in Kansas City.
-We remembered the challenges we faced as URM medical students, when there were few minority role models.
+The work we do at Mission Vision Project (MVPKC) is built on a long history of communication, coordination and collaboration with community partners.
+Over the last two decades, physician colleagues recognized the need to support student success.
+We wanted to highlight a pathway for students to successfully enter the field of medicine in Kansas City.
+We remembered the challenges we faced as medical students, when there were few role models with similar paths.
 We also recognized the value of student mentorship, and the important role that mentors and a community network have played in our professional successes.
-These beliefs, coupled with donors who understood the importance of supporting student success, helped us to develop a sustainable mentoring community for URM medical students that has seen years of success.
+These beliefs, coupled with donors who understood the importance of supporting student success, helped us to develop a sustainable mentoring community for medical students that has seen years of success.
+Each year, we hold Critical Mass Gathering (CMG) events mentoring programs in collaboration with practicing physicians and community partners in the metro area.
+We chose that name based on the physics principle that one person can start a movement, but it takes a ‘Critical Mass’ to sustain it.
+CMG events support students with mentorship programming, medical specialty selection, residency planning, financial literacy, wellness strategies, and board test preparation.
+After attending, students report an increased sense of comfort within the medical community.

 Michael L. Weaver, MD FACEP CDM